 Fishing rod holders not included.

-One of the best fishing inflatables out there, the fact that it comes in under $1000 ensures I can happily include it in this review.
+As an inflatable, this is one of the best fishing kayaks out there, the fact that it comes in under $1000 ensures I can happily include it in this review.

 It’s also one of the lightest at just 44 lbs (if not the lightest for a hardshell), so it’s highly portable and ideal for grab-and-go fishing adventures at the last minute.